lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 For our project we decided to create one docker image for training.
 The image buildin is automated with Cloud build so that everytime we push code to the main branch of the project repository it builds a new image with a :latest tag.
-To run our image the user would first need a machine with GPU, then would need to pull the image doing `docker pull gcr.io/wired-standard-374308/finalproject:latest` and finally, run the image by using `docker run gcr.io/wired-standard-374308/finalproject:latest`.
+To run our image the user would first need a machine with GPU, then would need to pull the image doing `sudo docker pull gcr.io/wired-standard-374308/finalproject:latest` and finally, run the image by using `sudo docker run gcr.io/wired-standard-374308/finalproject:latest`.
 The link to the docker file is <https://github.com/lucialarraona/dtu_mlops23_project/blob/main/Dockerfile>

 ### Question 16